Captalys/Flock/docs/flockfunction.rst

     - Class methods
     - Regular functions

-If you function needs connection to any database to perform its computation, please use the :py:class:`~flock.database.DatabaseAsync` class.
+If you function needs connection to any database to perform its computation, please use the :py:class:`~flockmp.database.DatabaseAsync` class.

-.. autoclass:: flock.FunctionAsync
+.. autoclass:: flockmp.FunctionAsync
    :members: apply